 Once ACECQA has collected relevant information from you and the regulatory authority, ACECQA will prepare information for the Ratings Review Panel to consider.

-Ratings Review Panels are responsible for confirming or amending the rating levels given to education and care services by regulatory authorities ACECQA will establish a Ratings Review Panel for each review Members for the Ratings Review Panel are drawn from the Ratings Review Panel Pool.
+Ratings Review Panels are responsible for confirming or amending the quality rating levels given to education and care services by regulatory authorities.
+ACECQA will establish a Ratings Review Panel for each review.
+Members of the Ratings Review Panel are drawn from the Ratings Review Panel pool.
 View more information on the Ratings Review Panel and current pool members.

-Nominations for the Ratings Review Panel pool are sought from State and Territory regulatory authorities and the Commonwealth Minister responsible for Early Childhood and Child Care, as well as peak bodies and the Law Council of Australia.
-Peak body nominees give valuable sector and non-government perspectives to inform the review of decisions, as well as encourage sector confidence in the system.
-The pool also includes at least two ACECQA staff members.
+Nominations for the Ratings Review Panel pool are sought from State and Territory regulatory authorities and the Commonwealth Minister responsible for Education and Care Services.
+The pool includes at least two ACECQA staff members.

 - early learning and development research or practice